Home

 Private Robert Morrow is commemorated in White House Cemetery, St. Jean-Les-Ypres.
 His grave reference is Plot IV, grave A-44.
 The cemetery is located north-east of Ieper and south-west of St Julien, where he was injured.
 He was only man from the Dungannon district to be buried in this cemetery.

-From the Commonwealth War Graves Commission (CWGC) website: White House Cemetery was begun in March 1915 and used until April 1918 by units holding this part of the line.
+: White House Cemetery was begun in March 1915 and used until April 1918 by units holding this part of the line.
 It then comprised most of the present Plots I and II; but after the Armistice these Plots were completed, and III and IV added, when graves were brought in from the battlefields around Ypres (now Ieper) and from a number of small burial grounds, including the following:-

 There are now 1,163 Commonwealth servicemen of the First World War buried or commemorated in this cemetery.